Promenades Saint-Bruno

 Promenades St-Bruno is a two-level shopping mall located in Saint-Bruno-de-Montarville, Quebec, Canada.
 It has been the largest mall in the Montérégie ever since its opening in 1978 and was expanded in 1991.
 Part of its consumer base comes from cities as far as Saint-Hyacinthe and Sorel-Tracy.
-It was formerly and formally called CF Promenades St-Bruno from 2015 to 2025, reflecting its ownership during that time by Cadillac Fairview.
+From 2015 to 2025, it was branded as CF Promenades St-Bruno by previous operator Cadillac Fairview.

 The anchor tenants are Simons, Winners, Sports Experts and Avril Supermarché Santé.
 A public market named Marché des Promenades houses many independent shops.
 Outside of the shopping mall itself, there is a high presence of big-box stores, restaurants and category killers, some of which are actual tenants of Promenades Saint-Bruno.

 History

 A Steinberg's supermarket was there between 1978 and 1992, around 50,000 sqft.
 Steinberg's, through Ivanhoe, had owned 25% of the mall and also operated a Miracle Mart store side by side to the supermarket.
 The latter was renamed to M in August 1986.
 Both businesses closed in 1992.
 It was announced that Zellers would open by November 1993 in the space formerly used by Steinberg's and the M store.
 Zellers left the mall in 2012 and retailer Target occupied its space from 2013 to 2015.
 After five years of unoccupancy, the former Target location got transformed into a 130,000 sqft public market named "CF Marché des Promenades" consisting of 40 tenants including a Avril Supermarché Santé grocery store of 35,000 sqft.

 Hudson's Bay Company closed its Simpsons location at Promenades St-Bruno in early 1989.
 The existing The Bay store relocated in Simpsons' vacant space on June 22, 1989.
 The Bay's original location stayed empty for over a year.
 A new mall wing was then created with 57 shops which opened during the spring of 1991 anchored by a Sears store that inaugurated on April 3.
 This increased the size of the mall to nearly 200,000 sqft.

 Sears closed on January 14, 2018.
 The space that Sears occupied was dismantled to welcome a relocating Sports Experts, Winners and Imaginaire.
 On May 1, 2019, Sports Experts/Atmosphere left its previous location above Simons to relocate on the second floor of the former Sears store.
 Winners opened on September 10, 2019, in the first floor of Sears.
 Imaginaire, a retail chain from Quebec City, opened its first Greater Montreal location during the fall of 2019, using 15,000 sqft of the former Sears.

 Former Sears store from 1991 to 2018 (now the site of Winners, Sports Experts and Imaginaire).

 During the 1990s, big box stores arrived around the mall, which continued well into the 2000s.
 While some of these stores (e.g., Best Buy, Old Navy) are tenants of Promenades St-Bruno, the majority of them have no relation with it.